QGEP/qgepplugin/qgepplugin/interlis/README.md

 ## Dev

-Import scripts templates can be generated using `python -m interlis qwat --gen_tpl; python -m interlis qgep`.
+Import scripts templates can be generated using `python -m interlis qwat --gen_tpl; python -m interlis qgep --gen_tpl`.
 This uses the mapping defined in `datamodels/mapping.py` to auto-generate import script templates, that can then be manually merged into the existing scripts.

 ## Use cases